johntango/agent-mvp/README.md

 A minimal yet extensible multi-agent system that accepts natural-language software tasks, executes a four-stage pipeline (Design → Implement → Test → Review), persists artifacts, and exposes a small Bootstrap UI for enqueuing tasks, inspecting reports, and replaying individual agent steps.

 This README documents architecture, data flow, configuration, operation, and troubleshooting.

+Note on naming:
+The first pipeline step is internally called design@v1 but is implemented by the make_architect_agent() factory function.
+The name “Architect” reflects the agent’s persona for the design phase.
+This mismatch is intentional and does not affect execution.
 ----

 # 0) Start Redpanda (as you already do)